Te whare tapa whā, the Māori holistic model of health, is relevant during grief. It reminds us to focus on all four dimensions of our wellbeing:

 Prioritise your sleep.
 Getting enough of it will equip you for the days ahead.
 You could start a bedtime routine, like switching off your phone at a certain time, or making yourself a warm drink.
 Try to relax before bed, whether that’s an episode of your favourite show, reading a few chapters of a book or learning to meditate.

 Other healthy sleep tips include avoiding screens in the bedroom, keeping the bedroom only for sleeping (and not working) and making the room as dark and quiet as possible.

-Always eating breakfast if possible, especially slow release energy kai like oats and wholegrain bread and cereals.
+- Always eating breakfast if possible, especially slow release energy kai / food like oats and wholegrain bread and cereals.

-Keeping kai that causes your blood sugar to rise and fall rapidly to occasional treats.
+- Keeping kai / food that causes your blood sugar to rise and fall rapidly to occasional treats.
 Think sweets, biscuits, sugary drinks and alcohol.

 Grief can feel overwhelming and isolating.
 Talking to a trained professional can help you on your grief journey and can go beyond the support your whānau and friends can provide.
-Kenzie’s Gift helps young Kiwis and their whānau affected by serious illness or grief through providing 1-on-1 therapy sessions with registered mental health professionals.
-Contact us to find out more.
+Kenzie’s Gift helps young Kiwis and their whānau affected by serious illness or grief through providing 1-on-1 therapy with registered mental health professionals.

-We’ve rounded up some Aotearoa New Zealand organisations who also provide great support – take a look
+We’ve rounded up some Aotearoa organisations who also provide great support – take a look.